VBAndCs/VB-Flag-auto-generator/README.md

     End Property

-    Dim Value As Integer

-    Private Sub New(value As Integer)
-        Me.Value = value
-    End Sub

-    Private Sub New(name As String, value As Integer) _Name = name
-        Me.Value = value
-    End Sub

     Public Overrides Function ToString() As String
         Return ToString("+")
     End Function

-    Public Overloads Function ToString(Separator As String) As String If Value = 0 Then Return NoneSet.Name
+    Public Overloads Function ToString(Separator As String) As String If Value = 0 Then Return None.Name
-        If Value = AllSet.Value Then Return AllSet.Name
+        If Value = MaxValue Then Return All.Name
         Dim sb As New Text.StringBuilder
         For Each flag In Flags
             If (Value And flag.Value) > 0 Then